Why compare motorbike insurance quotes with Compare the Market?

-Many insurance providers will allow you to include passengers as part of your policy.
-The terms may vary between providers, and you may find your insurance is more expensive, if you’re looking to include any passengers.
+Many insurance providers will allow you to include additional (or pillion) passengers as part of your policy.
+The terms may vary among providers, and you may find your insurance is more expensive if you’re looking to include any pillion passengers.

 Can I add other people to my motorbike insurance policy?

-Just like insuring a car, many insurance providers will allow you to add an additional driver.
-Depending on their driving experience, this may raise or lower the cost of your premiums.
+Just like insuring a car, many insurance providers will allow you to add an additional rider.
+Depending on their age and driving experience, this may raise or lower the cost of your premiums.

 Does motorbike insurance cover wheel damage or punctures?